kubernetes-hy/kubernetes-hy.github.io/pages/part2/part2.md

 In this part we'll learn more about management and maintenance as well as expand our knowledge on known features of Kubernetes.
 By the end of this part you will be able to

-- Label and namespace the resources inside a cluster.
+- Organize your resources with label and namespaces.

 - Deploy stateful applications to Kubernetes